History of the hippie movement: Summer of Love

 On January 14, 1967, the outdoor Human Be-In in San Francisco popularized hippie culture across the United States, with 30,000 hippies gathering in Golden Gate Park.
-The KFRC Fantasy Fair and Magic Mountain Music Festival from June 10-11, and the Monterey Pop Festival from June 16-18, introduced the music of the counterculture - and the new concept of a rock festival - to a wide audience, and marked the start of the "Summer of Love".
+The KFRC Fantasy Fair and Magic Mountain Music Festival from June 10–11, and the Monterey Pop Festival from June 16–18, introduced the music of the counterculture – and the new concept of a rock festival – to a wide audience, and marked the start of the "Summer of Love".
 Scott McKenzie's rendition of John Phillips' song, "San Francisco", became a hit in the United States and Europe.
-The lyrics, "If you're going to San Francisco, be sure to wear some flowers in your hair", inspired thousands of young people from all over the world to travel to San Francisco, sometimes wearing flowers in their hair and distributing flowers to passersby, earning them the name, "Flower Children".
+The lyrics, "If you're going to San Francisco, be sure to wear some flowers in your hair", inspired thousands of young people from all over the world to travel to San Francisco, sometimes wearing flowers in their hair and distributing flowers to passersby, earning them the name, "flower children".

 Bands like the Grateful Dead, Big Brother and the Holding Company (with Janis Joplin), and Jefferson Airplane continued to live in the Haight, but by the end of the summer, the incessant media coverage led the Diggers to declare the "death" of the hippie with a parade.
 According to the late poet Stormi Chambless, the hippies buried an effigy of a hippie in the Panhandle to demonstrate the end of their reign.
 Regarding this period of history, the July 7, 1967, Time magazine featured a cover story entitled, "The Hippies: The Philosophy of a Subculture".
 The article described the guidelines of the hippie code: "Do your own thing, wherever you have to do it and whenever you want.
 Drop out.
 Leave society as you have known it.
 Leave it utterly.
 Blow the mind of every straight person you can reach.
 Turn them on, if not to drugs, then to beauty, love, honesty, fun."

 It is estimated that around 100,000 people traveled to San Francisco in the summer of 1967.
 The media was right behind them, casting a spotlight on the Haight-Ashbury district and popularizing the "hippie" label.
 With this increased attention, hippies found support for their ideals of love and peace but were also criticized for their anti-work, pro-drug, and permissive ethos.
 Misgivings about the hippie culture, particularly with regard to drug abuse and lenient morality, fueled the moral panics of the late 1960s.

+A complete picture of the hippie movement cannot exclude the influence and interaction of popular recording artists such as the Beatles, Rolling Stones, the Beach Boys, etc with Maharishi Mahesh Yogi.
+In fact flower power, hair, clothing, beads, were appropriated into the hippie movement largely from the influence of Indian gurus like Maharishi.